 To many Christians, the idea that God existed and brought the universe into existence meant that the universe could be understood because God was a God of order and his character would be reflected in creation (Rom.
 1:20).
 Instead of a Pantheon of gods who ran the universe in an unpredictable fashion, Christianity provided the monotheistic bedrock (Isaiah 43:10; 44:6,8; 45:5) upon which the scientific study of nature could be justified.
 Many Christians expected to find the secrets that God had hidden in the universe and were confident in being able to discover them.
 This is a critical philosophical foundation that is necessary if an emerging culture is to break the shackles of ignorance and superstition in order to discover what secrets exist in the world around them.

 Christianity, the Bible, gives us foundational principles upon which scientific thought can be justified.
-It teaches us that the universe had a definite beginning (Genesis 1:1), which means time is finite in the past, and motion had a beginning (laws of physics), and the universe is ordered (Genesis 1:3-31).
-It tells us that the universe is running down, i.e., entropy (Psalm 102:25-26), the earth is suspended in nothing (Job 26:7), and the stars are innumerable (Genesis 15:5), etc.
+It teaches us that the universe had a definite beginning (Genesis 1:1), which means time is finite in the past, that motion had a beginning (laws of physics), and that the universe is ordered (Genesis 1:3-31).
+It tells us that the universe is running down, i.e., entropy (Psalm 102:25-26), that the earth is suspended in nothing (Job 26:7), that the stars are innumerable (Genesis 15:5), etc.